 Chop apple in 1/2 and remove core.
-Fill centre with nut butter of choice.
-So easy, and way less mess than dipping the apples in nut butter!
+Fill centre with nut or seed butter of choice.
+So easy, and way less mess than dipping the apple slices!

 This one is pretty classic.
-Fill celery stick slice with nut butter and add a few raisins or chocolate chips for ‘ants’.
+Fill celery stick slice with nut or seed butter and add a few raisins or chocolate chips for ‘ants’.

 Cut banana lengthwise.
-Spread nut butter on one half and put halves back together to make ‘sandwich’.
+Spread nut or seed butter on one half and put halves back together to make ‘sandwich’.

 1 single serve applesauce + 1 Tbsp chia seeds.
 Mix & eat!
 (For softer seeds, let sit 5 minutes.)